Table of Contents

 Leaves of Fruit Trees

 Stick insect owners are sometimes confused by the fruit question because they do not draw a distinction between leaves and actual fruit.
 For example, you might read a recommendation to feed apple to your particular species.
-Does that mean the actual fruit, or is the recommendation referring to the leaves of an apple tree?
+Does that mean the actual fruit, or is the recommendation referring to the leaves of an apple treeOpens in a new tab.?

 If you are interested in offering fruit to your stick insect, you might want to offer the leaves of the tree or plant first.
-If your stick insects happily eat the leaves, it may very well be amicable to the fruit itself.
+If your stick insects happily eat the leaves, Opens in a new tab.it may very well be amicable to the fruit itself.

 One final suggestion for those interested in offering their insects fruit is to limit yourself – at least initially – to fruits that exist in the insect’s natural environment.
 Remember the key to keeping a stick insect as a pet is to mimic its natural environment as much as possible.
 So choose fruits the insect would have access to if it were not in captivity.